misto/website/gitpod/docs/config-ports.md

 <IdeToggle id="ide-toggle-ports">

 <div slot="jetbrains">
-    To forward a port in JetBrains, navigate to the preferences page in the [JetBrains Gateway](/docs/ides-and-editors/jetbrains-gateway) client to select the port and protocol to be forwarded.
+    <p>To forward a port in JetBrains, navigate to the preferences page in the <a href="/docs/ides-and-editors/jetbrains-gateway">JetBrains Gateway</a> client to select the port and protocol to be forwarded.</p>
     <figure>
     <img class="shadow-medium w-full rounded-xl max-w-3xl mt-x-small" alt="Port forwarding in a JetBrains IDE" src="/images/jetbrains-gateway/port-forward-jetbrains.png">
         <figcaption>Port forwarding in a JetBrains IDE</figcaption>